finnianr/Eiffel-Loop/doc/Contents.md

 ## Amazon Instant Access API
 An Eiffel interface to the [Amazon Instant Access API](https://s3-us-west-2.amazonaws.com/dtg-docs/index.html).
 This API enables third party vendors to fulfil orders for digital goods on the Amazon store.
 It enables One-time purchases but not subscriptions.
 It passes a basic test suite but has not yet been tested in production.
 ## Eiffel Remote Object Server (EROS)
-An implementation of an experimental XML orientated remote procedure call protocol.
+EROS is an acronym for **E**iffel **R**emote **O**bject **S**erver and is an experimental project that implements an Eiffel orientated XML remote procedure call protocol.

-**ECF Instructions**
+The two example projects demonstrate an [EROS client](http://www.eiffel-loop.com/example/net/EROS/test-clients/source/sub-applications/fourier_math_test_client_app.e.html) calling an [EROS server](http://www.eiffel-loop.com/example/net/EROS/server/source/sub-applications/fourier_math_server_app.e.html) using the EROS protocol.

+The server program has an optional GUI mode that allows real time monitoring of network service threads with thread logging displayed in the console.
+Thread context switching is controlled by the graphical interface as shown in [this screenshot](http://www.eiffel-loop.com/images/screenshot/console-thread-switch.png).
+Note that this shot was taken before the introduction of console color-highlighting to Eiffel-Loop.

+The network protocol operates in two alternative modes (set by a command switch):

+**1. ** plain text XML

+**2. ** binary compressed XML

+**Build Notes**

-When including the ECF `eros.ecf` in your project it is necessary to define a custom variable `eros_server_enabled`.
+When including the `eros.ecf` in your project it is necessary to define a custom variable `eros_server_enabled`.
 To build a server application set the value to `true`.
 To build a client application set value to `false`.